scflode/dev-proxy/docs/05_databases.md

 ```

 The example above will expose `my-app.domain.localhost` as usual via port `443`
-but also expose `my-app-db.domain.localhost` on port `5432` for the database.
+but also expose `my-app-db.domain.localhost` on port `15432` for the database.
 With this you can establish a database connection from the tool of your choice.

+> **Important**
+> Note that for compatibility reasons the exposed port for PostgreSQL is
+> `15432` instead of `5432`.
+That is because one off tests without the proxy
+> should be as easy as possible and some people might have a local PostgreSQL
+> installation that might not be desired to be uninstalled.

 > Another advantage is that also here as for normal services you have TLS setup
 which might save you from some headaches when deploying to production (in case